The Cosmological Constant and Dark Energy

 First, what is an ad hoc hypothesis?

-An ad hoc hypothesis is a hypothesis invented JUST to make a theory give a very specific theory often without any other consequences.
-Because theories theories should be general ad hoc hypotheses are likely to be wrong.
+An ad hoc hypothesis is a hypothesis invented JUST to make a theory give a very specific result often without any other consequences.
+So ad hoc hypotheses are often just a way to a wrong theory look right.
+If you need many ad hoc hypotheses to make theory general, the theory is probably wrong.

 An especially egregious kind of ad hoc hypothesis is a fudge factor.